-Feature page
+Feature guide

 Where semantic cache fits

 A semantic cache sits between your application and your model provider.
-Your app checks PromptCacheAI first, returns a saved answer on a semantic hit, and only calls the live model when the cache misses.
+Your app checks PromptCacheAI first, returns a saved answer on a semantic hit, and calls the live model only when the cache misses.

-How to deploy semantic caching safely
+How to deploy it safely

 Related guides